MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/windows-information-protection/how-wip-works-mip.md

 ## Default behaviors for a MIP label

 - When the label is configured with WIP=Work, the device enforces Work protection for documents with the MIP label
-- When the label is configured with WIP=Personal, the device enforces Personal protection for documents with the MIP label
 - When the label is *not configured* with any WIP policy, the device reverts to whatever WIP policy has been defined in Intune or System Center Configuration Manager (SCCM):
   - If the document is downloaded from a work site, the device enforces Work protection
-  - If the document is downloaded from a personal site, the device enforces Personal protection
+  - If the document is downloaded from a personal site, no work protection is applied

-## User downloads a Confidential Office or PDF document from a work site
+## User downloads any document from a work site

-## User downloads a Confidential PTXT file from a work site

-## User downloads a Confidential Office or PDF document from a personal site
+## User downloads a Confidential Office or PDF document from a personal site (find out if this include PTXT)

-## User downloads a non-business Office or PDF document from a work site

-## User reclassifies document by using a MIP-enlightened application

-## User changes WIP protection on a document without changing the MIP label
+## Prerequisites

+WDATP
+Windows 10 version 1809
+Label configuration (via SCC in Office 365)
+WIP policy